Serhioromano/bootstrap-tags/README.md

 Option | Default | Description
 -------|---------|------------
 values | []      | Default values to pre-populate component with tags/pills
-tag\_link\_target || Default target for tags/pills with links.
+tag\_link\_target || Default target for tags/pills with links like `_blank`.
 To add link to tag you have to set `url` property in feed object.
-See _Feed format_ for details. can_delete | true | Set if current user can delete tags/pills can_add | true | Set if current users can add new tags remove_url | | Set URL where `POST` request will be sent on tag/pill removal. input_name | tags[] | Set name of the hidden `<input>` element to be added with every tag/pill. Ше should end with `[]` in order to support multiple values. templates | | Set HTML markup.
+See _Feed format_ for details. can_delete | true | Set if current user can delete tags/pills can_add | true | Set if current users can add new tags remove_url | | Set URL where `POST` request will be sent on tag/pill removal. input_name | tags[] | Set name of the hidden `<input>` element to be added with every tag/pill. Ше should end with `[]` in order to support multiple values. limit | 0 | Maximum amount of tags to add.
+0 - no limits. templates | Object | Set HTML markup.
 This let you fully manage and style output as you want.
 No limitations.
 See _Templates_ for more details.

 ## Templates